 16x24 Red LED Matrix Panel - Chainable HT1632C Driver

 These LED panels take care of all the work of making a big matrix display.
-Each panel has six 8x8 red matrix modules, for a 16x24 matrix.
-The panel has a HT1632C chip on the back with does all the multiplexing work for you and has a 3-pin SPI-like serial interface to talk to it and set LEDs on or off (you cannot set the LED to be individually dimmed, as in 'grayscale').
-There's a few extras as well, such as being able to change the brightness of the entire display, or blink the entire display at 1 Hz.
+Each panel has six 8x8 red matrix modules for a 16x24 matrix.
+The panel has an HT1632C chip on the back which does all the multiplexing work for you and has a 3-pin SPI-like serial interface to talk to it and set LEDs on or off (you cannot set the LED to be individually dimmed, as in 'grayscale').
+There are a few extras as well, such as being able to change the brightness of the entire display or blink the entire display at 1 Hz.

 One really nice thing about this particular LED matrix module is that it is designed to be 'chainable' - you can connect to 8 panels together to make an extra long display.

-Comes with one fully assembled and ready to go panel, and a 10-pin IDC cable.
-You will need a microcontroller to control the display, our tutorial uses an Arduino but nearly any microcontroller with 3 digital output pins can be used.
+Comes with one fully assembled and ready-to-go panel and a 10-pin IDC cable.
+You will need a microcontroller to control the display, our tutorial uses an Arduino, but nearly any microcontroller with 3 digital output pins can be used.
 If you want to chain two displays, you can use the two IDC cables in the packages to connect them.
-But for 3+ chained displays you will need more cables - check the tutorial, search for "How many Cables do I need?" for an explaination
+But for 3+ chained displays, you will need more cables - check the tutorial and search for "How many cables do I need?" for an explanation.

 - Requires 5V power